 Past experiences show that many problems are related to some difficulties with the connection to Grid'5000 with SSH keys.

 To use Grid'5000, students must have basic knowledge of SSH, and especially know how to generate SSH private and public keys and use them to connect to a remote machines.
 Don't hesitate to spend time at the beginning of the tutorial to explain it.
 More information on this topic is available at SSH and Getting_Started#Connect_to_a_Grid.275000_access_machine.

-If this FAQ does not cover one of your question, do not hesitate to ask it by mail to email@example.com.
+If this FAQ does not cover one of your questions, do not hesitate to question by mail .

-Does the account need to be validated before the student can use them?
+Does every student account need to be validated before the student can use the platform?